 - i.
 Individual Candidates.
-Registered and anticipated candidates in individual elections may spend at most \$50 on their campaign. - ii.
+Registered and anticipated candidates in individual elections may spend at most \$150 on their campaign. - ii.
 Executive Tickets.
-Each executive ticket may spend at most\$1,000 on their campaign. - iii.
-Parties.
-Registered parties may spend money up to the total amount permitted for all of their registered candidates and executive ticket, if applicable.
-All expenditures by individual candidates and tickets count toward this limit. - iv.
+Each executive ticket may spend at most \$500 on their campaign. - iii.
 Penalty.
 Violations result in the assessment of at most 4 demerits.